 If you are interested in applying for a SMP program this summer, you can apply at Wheaton's goglobal site >>.
 Please follow the site's instructions for online submission.
+Applications will only be available online.
 When you apply, please select TBD as your location.
 Also, do not choose dates at the time of application.
 We will update this information on your behalf post selection.
-Applications will only be available online.
-If you have any questions or need assistance please feel free to email Kimberly Black, Assistant Director.
-All applications are due October 31, 2014.
+If you have any questions or need assistance please feel free to email Matthew Vega, Assistant Director.
+All applications are due November 16, 2016.
 (We will be accepting applications past this date IF interview spaces are available.
 Spaces are filled on a first come first served basis)

 Important Dates to Remember:

 - Applications are due November 16, 2016